 At the relatively high frequencies used by both the ASDE-X and ASDE-3 systems, there is a large signal attenuation due to rain and problems with multipath.
 This especially limits the functional capability of the ASDE-3 system that operates in the higher 15.7-16.2 GHz band.
 The new SMRi is an attempt to overcome this challenge.

-Future Spectrum Requirements for Agency Systems using Federal-agency or shared Spectrum
+III.
+Future Spectrum Requirements (Changes since 2007 Agency Plan submission) for Federal agency systems using Federal-agency or shared spectrum allocations